TheLucasMoore/thelucasmoore.github.io/_posts/2016-05-01-Rails-Project-Time.markdown

 end
 {%endhighlight%}

+Then when I run <code>rake db:seed</code> I have some users set up to test out permissions with.
+They've got great names too, like *Constantin Rath V*.
+I also made seed data for recipes, ingredients and comments.

 ## Writing Tests

 My favorite part of this project was learning the importance of testing organically.
 I was trying to build the various user roles and found myself manually signing up users over and over, trying to test the role function.
 In a [railscast](http://railscasts.com/episodes/275-how-i-test?view=comments) I watched, Ryan Bates mentioned that if you're testing things in the browser, you should probably write a test for that.